 - Certification and upskilling.
 Whether you’re delivering a course in project management, content writing, or sales techniques, you need to make sure that everyone investing in your training is able to access your content, and that they’re all staying on track as the course progresses.

 - Security awareness.
 This one could be because your compliance standards require you to implement it, or it could be because your organization is actively experiencing cyber attacks such as phishing emails.
 Security awareness training helps your employees to identify and respond to threats, but you may want to integrate that content into your existing training library.
 When it comes to security awareness training, you need to be able to check which of your users have completed it, and which areas they need to improve in to be able to defend your company against real-life threats.

 To answer the question as to whether you need an LMS, I’ll first ask you another question: do you need to deliver any sort of virtual training?
 If the answer to that is “yes”, then yes, you need an LMS.

-What Key Features Should You Look For In An LMS?
+What Key LMS Features Should You Look For?

 There are a lot of different types of LMS that are designed to fit different use cases.
 For example, some are tailored to hosting employee training content; others help universities to deliver virtual classes and set digital assignments.
-However, no matter what industry you’re working in or who you’re delivering learning materials to, there are some key features that every LMS should have.
+However, no matter what industry you’re working in or who you’re delivering learning materials to, there are some key LMS features that every training delivery platform should have.

 Being able to build courses within the platform is an absolutely crucial feature of any LMS worth its salt.
-You should be able to drag and drop bite sized content into learning paths that set out a clear learning journey for each user when they sign into their LMS portal.
+You should be able to drag and drop bitesize content into learning paths that set out a clear learning journey for each user when they sign into their LMS portal.